Anderson Ranch is closed now through Thursday, January 1st. Happy holidays!

 Jan Heaton

 Jan Heaton is a professional watercolor artist.
 Her paintings celebrate nature, and then abstractly reach beyond the obvious.
-Art dealers and galleries in Austin, San Francisco, San Antonio, Santa Barbara, Atlanta, and Marble Falls represent her work.
-Jan paints in Austin and Laguna Beach.
+Art dealers and galleries in Austin, Columbus, Seattle, San Francisco, San Antonio, and Atlanta represent her work.
+In the classroom, Jan believes all students are individuals with their own story, and library of inspiration.
+Her teaching methods are formed by her belief that everyone learns and makes art in their own way.

 Jan's Links: